 Are there accelerated Nursing Education online programs?

-Mount Carmel College of Nursing delivers an 18-month accelerated online Nurse Practitioner (NP) program accredited by the CCNE.
-Although focused on NP preparation, it incorporates leadership skills vital for nursing educators.
+Mount Carmel College of Nursing: Mount Carmel College of Nursing delivers an 18-month accelerated online Nurse Practitioner (NP) program accredited by the CCNE.
+Although focused on NP preparation rather than a dedicated Nursing Education track, it incorporates leadership skills vital for nursing educators.
 Students complete 48 credits and 500 clinical hours, with limited brief on-campus immersions starting in the third semester.

 How do accelerated Nursing Education online programs compare with traditional ones?

-Pacing: Accelerated BSN vs traditional BSN programs differ mainly in speed.
-Accelerated pathways enable students to earn a master's degree in 14 to 18 months, while traditional programs typically extend over two or more years.
+Pacing: Accelerated pathways may allow students to earn a master’s degree in 14 to 18 months, while traditional programs typically extend over two or more years.
+The shorter timeline usually means fewer breaks and a heavier workload during each term.

-Outcomes and Accreditation: Both accelerated and traditional programs usually meet identical accreditation standards and learning objectives, ensuring graduates are equally qualified for educator roles in clinical and academic nursing settings.
+Outcomes and accreditation: Both accelerated and traditional programs usually meet identical accreditation standards and learning objectives, which can prepare graduates for educator roles in clinical and academic nursing settings.

 Will competency-based online programs in Nursing Education affect completion time?